sharetribe/flex-docs/src/docs/guides/21-how-to-change-search-filters-in-ftw/index.md

 ## Filter types

-The Flex template for web has different filter types: _price_, _date range_, _select single_ and _select multiple_.
-Select single and select
+The Flex template for web has different filter types: _keyword_, _price_, _date range_, _select single_ and _select multiple_.
+Select
-multiple filters are generic in a way that they can be used to filter search results using different kinds of data.
+single and select multiple filters are generic in a way that they can be used to filter search results using different kinds of data.
 The price and date range filters on the other hand are only used for filtering by price and date range.
+Keyword filter is a bit special case - there is more info about it later.

 > **Note:** price filter should be configured from
 > `src/marketplace-custom-config.js`.
 Current maximum value for the